 Houston cannot control oil prices, but we are taking the appropriate steps to address the factors we can influence or control.
 We developed a long-range financial plan that charted a path to structural budget balance, where expenditures are equal to or less than revenues.
-The City has begun to implement the initiatives, and the rollout of the initiatives will be ongoing.
-The City worked closely with employee groups on pension reform, that was passed in the last legislative session that reduced the City's liability and limited long-term pension costs.
-Further limitations on revenues would only seek to undo the progress made with pension reforms and the ongoing initiatives that seek to move the City to a structurally-balanced budget.
+The City has begun to implement the initiatives laid out in the report, and the rollout of the initiatives will be ongoing.

+As you are all aware, the City worked closely with employee groups on pension reform, that was passed in the last legislative session that reduced the City's liability and limited long-term pension costs.
+Further limitations on revenues would only seek to undo the progress made with pension reforms and the ongoing initiatives identified in the long-range financial plan that seek to move the City to a structurally-balanced budget.